 Hannah Stuart-Leach was the very definition of a reluctant solo traveller.
-In this extract from her contribution to Roam Alone she explains the best way to combat travel anxiety - "feel the fear and do it anyway."
+Contributing to our anthology, Roam Alone, she explains the best way to combat travel anxiety - "feel the fear and do it anyway."

 I’ve always been an anxious sort of person.
 I assumed it had developed over time, but my mother recently assured me that even as a toddler, I was terrified of snow – which means I must have been anxious from day one as it was snowing the day I was born.

 Then, as an older child, I would happily sacrifice my own sister if we came face to face with a dog on the way home from school.

 I’ve come to accept that worrying is part of who I am.
 But that doesn’t mean I’m going to let it stop me doing things.
 In fact, quite the opposite.
 The only way I’ve found to combat anxiety is – as self-help gurus so carelessly advise – to feel the fear and do it anyway.